eudisd/c-compiler/README.md

 You can build the source with a single command.
 Make sure you are in the root src directory, and
-type: "make"  This will build both the compiler and virtual machine.
+type: "make all"  This will build both the compiler and virtual machine.
 The resulting executables will be placed in the root binary folder for the project.
 The programs are named "c" for the compiler, and "cvm" for the virtual machine.

 ### Example Programs/Tests
+Once you have built the compiler and virtual machine, both executables are also copied to the bin folder under 'examples.'
 The example programs can be built in a similar fasion.
 Change directory to examples/ and execute a "make" call.
 That will build all the examples for execution.